-Now it’s time to get the government involved.
-Contact the appropriate city office and let them know what’s going on.
+If the neighbor’s house is particularly egregious, the city may be able to enforce some rules.
 Most cities have a government website that lists department numbers and allows you to file online reports on a neighborhood nuisance.

 Typically, there are a variety of categories you can include: unkempt exteriors, dangerous building issues, noisy neighbors, disabled vehicles and so on.
 If there are any issues that are attracting critters, you can also reach out to your local health department.
 If you don’t have much luck with the county departments, try reaching out to city and county officials.

 Once again, owners can be fined if they don’t comply with the city’s demands.
 If the situation is bad enough, they could even be forced out of the home.
 Persistence pays off at this stage of the process.
 It’s also important to know that as with all government processes, this step can take some time, so you’ll have to be patient.